 A car wash has the potential to be a very profitable business once you grow a strong customer base.
 It’s an industry that always seems to be growing because most people don’t like to wash their own cars!

 You can start a basic handwashing car wash for very little money and eventually expand.
-You may even be able to franchise and build your own car wash empire if you manage to differentiate yourself from the competition.
+If you differentiate yourself from the competition, you may even be able to franchise and build your own car wash empire.
 One way to do this is to invest in the latest technologies.

 Now it’s time to start the engine on your car wash business!